AxelHumeau/LobsterLang/README.md

 ### Flags
 ```
     -c      compiling the file
-    -i      interpretate the compiled file
+    -e      interpretate the compiled file
 ```